awbennett/academic-website/content/publication/bennett-2021-proximal/index.md

     possible by the existence of so-called bridge functions.
 We then show how to construct semiparametrically efficient estimators in these settings.
     We term the resulting framework proximal reinforcement learning (PRL).
-We demonstrate the benefits of PRL in an extensive simulation study.
+We demonstrate the benefits of PRL in an extensive simulation study.'''
 featured: false
 publication: '*arXiv preprint arXiv:2110.15332*'
 url_pdf: https://arxiv.org/pdf/2110.15332.pdf